ZJLAB-AMMI/PSWA/README.md

 # PSWA
-This repository contains a PyTorch implementation of the Parsimonious Stochastic Weight Averaging(PSWA) procedures from the paper by Hao Guo, Jiyong Jin and Bin Liu.
+This repository contains a PyTorch implementation of the periodic Stochastic Weight Averaging(PSWA) procedures described in the paper "Stochastic Weight Averaging Revisited" by Hao Guo, Jiyong Jin and Bin Liu (https://arxiv.org/abs/2201.00519).

 # Usage
-The code in this repository implements the Parsimonious Stochastic Weight Averaging (PSWA) algorithm, with examples on the CIFAR10 and CIFAR100 datasets.
+The code in this repository implements the periodic Stochastic Weight Averaging (PSWA) algorithm, with examples on the CIFAR10 and CIFAR100 datasets.

 ## PSWA Training
 You can train model using the following command